PecanProject/bety/Data-access.md

 #####1.
 Sites by Species

-Groups can be searched by selecting criteria from a drop-down menu and a common name or genus can be entering in the search bar below the map.
+Groups can be searched by selecting criteria from a drop-down menu or a common name or genus can be entering in the search bar below the map.
 Both methods of search show the location of the site on the map and location details underneath the map.

 #####2.
 Search for Sites